-Crusade for Airpower: The Story of AFA's First Thirty-five Years and chapters nationwide.
+Crusade for Airpower: The Story of AFA's First Thirty-five Years

+Former AFA Executive Director James H. Straubel's book, which tells the story of AFA's first thirty-five years, was unveiled on May 19 in Washington, D. C., and is now available to members and chapters nationwide.
 Titled Crusade for Airpower, Jim Straubel's book is continued confirmation that "what is past is prologue," and a reminder that "the heritage of the past is the seed that brings forth the harvest in the future."